Remember May 2022? At the IEEE Symposium in San Francisco, four researchers

-Here's to the brilliance of asking the question no one had properly asked before.
+Here's to the brilliance of asking the question no one else thought to ask.

 Read the full paper: Bad Characters: Imperceptible NLP Attacks